Winston Aldworth flies aboard Barrier Air FS95, from Auckland to Claris.

 Price: You can get return tickets for as little as $69.
 The six of us paid $182 (return) each, having booked many months in advance.
 They have a surprisingly complicated fare structure allowing for extra luggage, refunds and cancellations — I suspect it makes good sense to island locals using the service on a regular basis.

-Check-in: Swift.
+Swift.
 With our bags dropped off, there was time to neck a quick coffee from Wayfarer at the regional end of the domestic terminal.
 They're my current champs in the Best Coffee At The Airport competition.